 Got it?
 All right friend, clear some space on your phone and plan a long drive, ‘cause we have some listening to do!

-By far my favorite podcast for years!
-I do a little happy dance when I see there is a new episode.
+By far my favorite podcast for years; sadly it finished its run in 2020.
+However, the archives are gold for U.S. History buffs.
 The hosts are all historians of American history.
 Each episode has a theme – Thanksgiving, hair, etc. The hosts explore the theme in the 18th, 19th, and 20th centuries to help explain the theme in today’s culture.
 The authors also talk a lot about historiography – how interpretations of history have changed over the course of centuries.
 This history geek geeks out!
 Fave episodes: Contagion, Charlottesville

 Loved the book and I love the podcast.
 The hosts basically try to figure out why we, as individuals and as communities, make certain economic choices.
 It’s really a combination of economics and psychology – a twofer!
 And this show is never dull.
 Fave (recent) episodes: So How Much Brain Damage Do I Have?, The Fracking Boom, a Baby Boom, and the Retreat From Marriage

-This one is brand new and I’m enjoying it so far.
-The host looks at an issue we’re facing in the US and sees how it plays out in another country.
+The host of this podcast looks at an issue we’re facing in the US and sees how it plays out in another country.
 Sometimes the situations are strikingly similar and others times . . . not so much.
 But always fascinating!
-Fave episode: American Surrogate.
+Fave episode: American Surrogate, So Long Black Pete.

 So.many.different.perspectives on this show!
 It delves into the history and current issues surrounding race in America.
-(And pairs really well with Backstory!)
-The hosts and contributors are all people of color – African Americans, Latinos, South Asian, East Asian, Muslim, Middle Eastern.
-For those who want to be better allies for POC, this is a must listen!
+(And pairs really well with Throughline or Backstory.)
+The hosts and contributors are all people of color – African Americans, Latinos, South Asians, East Asians, Muslims, etc. For those who want to be better allies for POC, this is a must listen!
 Fave episodes: It’s Getting (Dangerously) Hot in Herre, We’re Still Talking About “My Family’s Slave”